 After analyzing 47 plumber websites across 15 cities, a clear pattern emerged at the top of the performance rankings.
 The best-performing sites aren't succeeding by accident — they share a consistent set of characteristics that separate them from the competition.

 Speed is the foundation.
-The top-performing sites in this study achieved Time to Interactive scores well under one second, accomplished through a combination of platform optimization, CDN delivery, and ruthless elimination of render-blocking resources.
+The top-performing plumber websites in this study achieved Time to Interactive scores well under one second, accomplished through a combination of platform optimization, CDN delivery, and ruthless elimination of render-blocking resources.
 Whether they were running an optimized WordPress stack or a lighter modern platform, the fastest sites treated every unnecessary script as a liability.
 When a homeowner's basement is flooding at 11pm, a site that loads in 300ms wins the call.
 A site that takes 3 seconds loses it.

 Content depth is non-negotiable.
 The best plumber websites don't just list services — they explain them.
 With averages exceeding 1,400 words on their main pages, these sites answer the questions customers are actually searching: What does a water heater replacement cost?
 How do I know if I need a full repipe?
 What happens during a drain inspection?
 That depth builds trust, demonstrates expertise, and gives search engines the signals they need to rank the page competitively.